DeTracker: Motion-decoupled Vehicle Detection and Tracking in Unstabilized Satellite Videos: Related Work

 In satellite videos, objects are typically extremely small within the image, which makes feature extraction highly challenging and leads to severe feature ambiguity.
 To alleviate this, researchers have proposed end-to-end frameworks with enhanced feature extractors to better represent blurred tiny objects~\cite{Xiao2022DSFNet,Wu2024HRTracker,He2022TGraM}.
 By incorporating cross-frame motion modeling and spatio-temporal fusion, these methods strengthen temporal continuity, while multi-scale cascaded enhancement modules further improve scale adaptability~\cite{WANG2024MCTracker}.
+To further advance motion modeling, a motion-inspired cross-modality learning mechanism has been introduced~\cite{Chen2025MICPL}.
+By mining global motion flows to capture latent motion patterns, this approach bridges the semantic gap between motion and visual features, significantly improving the representation of dynamic tiny objects.
 Other approaches exploit dynamic object masks to highlight tiny-object regions or employ sparse sampling strategies to correct feature relationships and suppress background interference~\cite{Zhao2024MP2Net}.
-Recent work adopts dual-frame input with heatmap-based output and lightweight matching to preserve identity consistency, thereby enhancing the discriminability of tiny objects under dynamic noise~\cite{Kong2023CFTracker,Chen2024GMFTracker}.
+Building on the concept of sparsity, recent methods utilizing sparse spatio-temporal point cloud representations reduce redundant background clutter and enhance the detection of tiny, low-contrast objects~\cite{Xiao2024HiEUM}.
+Recent works adopt dual-frame input with heatmap-based output and lightweight matching to preserve identity consistency, thereby enhancing the discriminability of tiny objects under dynamic noise~\cite{Kong2023CFTracker,Chen2024GMFTracker}.
 Trajectory-aware tracking frameworks further exploit motion history to improve both accuracy and efficiency~\cite{Chen2025PIFTrack,Chen2022Vehicle}.

-In summary, although notable progress, satellite video tracking still pose substantial challenges arising from dense tiny objects, weak feature representations, and the strong coupling between platform motion and object trajectories, motivating the need for dedicated frameworks that explicitly decouple motion and enhance tiny-object representations.
+In summary, although notable progress, satellite video tracking still poses substantial challenges arising from dense tiny objects, weak feature representations, and the strong coupling between platform motion and object trajectories, motivating the need for dedicated frameworks that explicitly decouple motion and enhance tiny-object representations.